 Set design by Vladimir Turturica

-Coproduced by „Radu Stanca” National Theater, Sibiu and unteatru, Bucharest
+Coproduced by „Radu Stanca” National theatre, Sibiu and unteatru, Bucharest

 Neliniște/ Disquiet